Other Voices: At last, a simple strategy for COVID booster shots

 This move makes sense both scientifically and practically.

-On a practical level, speeding up the next-generation shots also simplifies public-health advice on when people should get the new vaccines.
-Although media reports about details of the rollout differ, the likely scenario is that the shots will be offered to everyone 12 and over.
+On a practical level, speeding up the next-generation shots also simplifies public health advice on when people should get the new vaccines.
+Although media reports about details of the rollout differ, the likely scenario is that the shots will be offered to everyone 12 and older.
 That will make uniform what has previously been patchwork guidance for different age groups.

 Unfortunately, it will remain as difficult as ever to convince people that more COVID shots are needed.
 While the vaccines have protected most people from serious illness, their ability to prevent infection – never the intended purpose of the shots, but certainly key to getting society fully back to normal – has grown weaker with each new variant.

 All of this has led to excruciatingly slow uptake of available shots, and that has been especially worrisome for the most vulnerable groups.
-Hospitalization rates for people over 70, for example, are now near the peak last seen when the delta variant was circulating.
+Hospitalization rates for people older than 70, for example, are now near the peak last seen when the delta variant was circulating.

 But offering updated shots to all Americans in September could help bring people on board by streamlining the process.
 Americans are accustomed to rolling up a sleeve for a flu shot each fall.
 Now, the Centers for Disease Control and Prevention can suggest they simply get a COVID shot at the same time.
 Assuming there are no more major variant surprises, this could be the beginning of putting the COVID vaccine on an annual schedule, as Peter Marks, director of the FDA’s Center for Biologics Evaluation and Research, recently suggested to me.